clark-thungkao/MECHA/README.md

 ## RoboForgeAI
 > **From spec to robot CAD in minutes.** Define mechanisms in YAML/JSON and generate parametric parts & assemblies with exports for FreeCAD (`.FCStd`) and neutral STEP (Fusion 360, SolidWorks, Inventor).
-To be further integrate with AI
+To be updated with AI
 >
 [![CI]
 [![License]